greenblat/vlsistuff/README.md

 # vlsistuff
-ideas and eda software for vlsi design
+ideas and eda software for vlsi design moving to python3, some directories were renamed to to have suffix "3" to signify python3 versio.  gradually removing python2 remains.

 #**genver**
     macro preprossor on verilog files, to aid in writing long verilog structures.